ilg-physics-ucsb/physics6-manual/6BL/Pendulum/pendulum.md

 where $a$ and $b$ are unknown values.
 -->
-1. Start with the equation given above.
+1. Start with the Equation 1 given above.
 Take the logarithm of both sides, and reduce this equation by using the rules for logarithms that you learned in the last lab.
 As always, SHOW YOUR WORK.
 :::: Note
 A reminder about properties of logarithms:
 :::Figure:Equation